Meet Our Veterinarians

 Bio Coming Soon

-Dr. Bruno Massat, DVM, DACVS, DACVSR, CCRP
+Dr. Bruno Massat, DVM, DACVS-SA, DACVSR, CCRP

 With 37 years of experience in veterinary medicine, Dr. Bruno Massat brings unparalleled expertise and dedication to his role at Westford Veterinary Emergency and Referral Center.
 A proud graduate of the University of California, Davis, where he completed his residency, Dr. Massat has honed his skills in a range of advanced veterinary practices.